Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 3. Obtaining of the new sessionToken

-4. Letting the user to access an application
+4. Letting the user access an application

 This token update isn’t noticed by the app user, because it doesn’t imply opening of the browser, WebView, or InAppBrowser windows – a simple update of the token is granting the user access to the application.
 The described method makes the login run smoothly and is used in both applications.